iamgaru/gspotify/README.md

 # GSpotify CLI

-A simple command-line interface for searching Spotify's catalog for tracks, albums, and playlists, and playing music.
+A simple command-line interface for searching and playing Spotify tracks, albums, and playlists.

 ## Features